nmatte/WagChallenge/README.md

 ## Notes

-- Ideally I'd place the JSON transformation off the main thread, but since the data is so small, it didn't seem worthwhile to make a custom Volley request.
 - The emulator has scroll lag, but the app runs smooth as butter on a real device.
 At first I thought it was an issue with the `UserViewAdapter::onBindViewHolder` call, but it occurs even when the method is empty, and no network requests are being performed.